jacobkrantz/ProbSyllabifier/README.md

 # ProbSyllabifier
-Probabilistic syllabifier of English language using HMM Word sets generated using Brown Corpus with custom tokenization
+Probabilistic syllabifier of English language using HMM.
+Word sets generated using Brown Corpus with custom tokenization

 ---